ppaez/python-in-music/README.rst

 Using Python in music
 =====================

-Examples of audio and MIDI with Python.
+Examples of audio and MIDI with Python 3.

 The examples are being published in the wiki at LinuxCabal: